Harshita1503/E-commerce-clone-SquareBoat/README.md

 ●	We also have a screen to enter the payments details.
 When the payment details are entered the order gets placed giving a confirmation.

-Link to demo video : https://drive.google.com/file/d/1K3jfNOMZ_1xSH1yRQQy5AxmD7UWye2Ex/view?usp=share_link
+Link to demo video : https://drive.google.com/file/d/1K3jfNOMZ_1xSH1yRQQy5AxmD7UWye2Ex/view?usp=share_linkqa

+hiiii 2